scttcper/koa-raven/README.md

 [travis-image]: https://travis-ci.org/scttcper/koa2-raven.svg
 [travis-url]: https://travis-ci.org/scttcper/koa2-raven

 [raven-node](https://github.com/getsentry/raven-node) middleware for [koa](https://github.com/koajs/koa) v2.
-Records errors that are thrown from your other middleware
+Records errors that are thrown from your other middleware and ignores errors that are thrown using `ctx.throw`.

 ### Install